 Lívia Franco, Catholic University of Portugal

-Matej Navrátil is fellow researcher at Comenius University focusing issues of organization theory, identity studies, European Union, foreign and security policy of the EU and Europeanization of Balkans.
-Matej received his PhD from the Department of Political Science and graduated the Department of European Studies and International Relations at Comenius University in Bratislava.
-He spent a full semester as visiting scholar at the Norwegian Institute of International Affairs (NUPI).
-Matej has actively participated in numerous international and national conferences, including the Annual International Studies Association convention.
-In his PhD Matej explored institutional and administrative changes in Ministries of Foreign Affairs in selected countries as a consequence of Europeanization beyond the EU borders.
-He co-authored two book chapters international scholarly volumes (one of them published by Palgrave) and other working papers focusing on the EU’s role in crisis management and foreign policy in general.
+Matej Navrátil is a research fellow at the Institute of Political Science of the Slovak Academy of Sciences and is also affiliated with Comenius University, from which he received a PhD.
+His research interests include organisation theory, the European Union, foreign and security policy of the EU, and the Europeanisation of the Balkans.
+Previously, he was a visiting scholar at the Norwegian Institute of International Affairs.
+In his PhD dissertation, Navrátil explored institutional and administrative changes in ministries of foreign affairs in selected countries as a consequence of Europeanisation beyond EU borders.
+He has co-authored two book chapters for international scholarly volumes published in the Hague Journal of Diplomacy, and released several working papers focusing on the EU’s role in crisis management and foreign policy in general.

 Marko Lovec, University of Ljubljana